- interact or use our Website; or

 When transferring your personal data, we will take all appropriate steps to provide an adequate level of protection for your personal data in accordance with relevant legislation.
 These steps may include exercising audit and inspection activities in respect of the actions of those third parties in connection with the use of your personal data.

 If at any time you wish that we cease any activity that affects you, please contact us as indicated in the “How to Contact Us” Section below.

 We may disclose/share your information in the following ways:

 - On our Platforms.
-For example, we may display information you post on our Ratings & Reviews feature.
+For example, we may display the information you post on our Ratings & Reviews feature.